Inference in clustered IV models with many and weak instruments: Extensions

 Finally, as in \citet{bekker2015jackknife}, I conclude that the cluster symmetric jackknife maintains a larger signal component than the cluster jackknife, because the quadratic form on which both cluster symmetric jackknife statistics are built, is

-\subsubsection{Many controls cluster jackknife}
+\subsection{Many controls cluster jackknife}

 In \cref{eq:model individual} I assumed that there are either no exogenous controls, or that they are small in number and have been partialled out of the model.
 Partialling out, however, introduces dependence between the observations.
-In case the number of control variables is small compared to the sample size, this dependence is asymptotically negligible.
-If the number of controls on the other hands is large compared to the sample size, the dependence might not go away asymptotically.
+In case the number of control variables is small compared to the sample size, this dependence is usually asymptotically negligible.
+If, on the other hand, the number of controls is large compared to the sample size, the dependence might not go away asymptotically.

 \citet{chao2023jackknife} note that the additional dependence between the observations can have as consequence that jackknifing does not remove all terms with non-zero expectation from statistics.
 They therefore introduce a new type of jackknife, which I call the many controls jackknife, that correctly projects out the control variables, while also centring the statistic.